CBonnell/lamps-keyusage-crl-validation-clarification/draft-lamps-bonnell-keyusage-crl-validation.md

 for CRL validators to verify that the `cRLSign` bit is asserted in the `keyUsage` extension of the CRL issuer's certificate, there is no requirement for validators to verify the presence of the `keyUsage` extension itself.
-The lack of this requirement may manifest in an issue in some Public Key Infrastructures where a CRL issuer who has been certified by a Certification Authority to issue CRLs on its behalf can sign CRLs using a key that has not been certified for signing CRLs.
+The lack of this requirement will cause verifiers that implement the RFC 5280 CRL validation algorithm to accept a CRL which is signed by a certificate with no `keyUsage` extension, and therefore does not explicitly have the `cRLSign` bit asserted.

-This document specifies an enhancement to the CRL validation process to explicitly require the presence of the `keyUsage` extension to resolve this issue.
+This document specifies an enhancement to the CRL validation process to explicitly require the presence of the `keyUsage` extension in CRL issuer certificates to resolve this issue.

 --- middle

 # Introduction

 {{!RFC5280}} defines the profile of X.509 certificates and certificate revocation lists (CRLs) for use in the Internet.
-This profile requires that certificates which certify keys for signing CRLs contain the `keyUsage` extension with the `cRLSign` bit asserted.
-Additionally,
+Section 4.2.1.3 of
-{{!RFC5280}} defines steps for the validation of CRLs.
-While there is a requirement for CRL validators to verify that the `cRLSign` bit is asserted in the `keyUsage` extension of the CRL issuer's certificate, there is no requirement for validators to verify the presence of the key usage extension itself.
-The lack of such a requirement may manifest in an issue in some Public Key Infrastructures where a CRL issuer who has been certified by a Certification Authority to issue CRLs on its behalf can sign CRLs using a key that has not been certified for signing CRLs.
+{{!RFC5280}} requires CRL issuer certificates to contain the `keyUsage` extension with the `cRLSign` bit asserted.
+However, the CRL validation algorithm specified in Section 6.3 od {{!RFC5280}} does not include a corresponding check for the `cRLSign` bit within the `keyUsage` certificate extension.
+This document updates {{!RFC5280}} to implement that check.

-{{the-issue}} describes the issue in detail.
+{{the-issue}} describes the security concerns that motivate this update.

-{{crl-validation-algo-amendment}} describes the amended CRL validation algorithm that remediates the issue.
+{{crl-validation-algo-amendment}} updates the CRL validation algorithm to resolve these concerns.

 # Conventions and Definitions